tmds/Tmds.SockJS/README.md

 Opera 10.70+    | no               | ~~iframe-eventsource~~ | iframe-xhr-polling
 ~~Konqueror~~       | no               | no          | ~~jsonp-polling~~

+## SockJS Limitations

+The SockJS protocol does not allow to emulate all features of standard websockets (RFC6455):
+- Splitting a message into several sends (WebSocket.SendAsync: endOfMessage)
+- Sending binary messages (WebSocket.SendAsync: messageType)
+- Receive close parameters (Tmds.SockJS will provide a close message when the session timed out)
+- Select a Subprotocol (WebSocket.Protocol equals string.Empty)

 ## Alternatives

 ### SignalR

 ASP.NET SignalR (http://signalr.net/) includes a mechanism for websocket emulation just like SockJS.
 SignalR builds on top of that to provide a bi-directional remote procedure call (RPC) channel between the client and the server.
 Both the cliend and server use the SignalR API.
-If you don't need control over the WebSocket subprotocol: use SignalR instead of SockJS.
+If you don't need control over the WebSocket subprotocol: use SignalR instead of Tmds.SockJS.